Vivek1258/torch-spyre/docs/source/compiler/Torch_Spyre_Dynamic_Shapes_Design.md

 Dynamic shape support is driven by inference serving workloads where batch sizes and sequence lengths vary across requests.

 - **vLLM on Spyre (`spyre-inference` plugin).** vLLM serves LLMs with continuous batching and a PagedAttention KV cache.
 Each scheduling iteration processes a mix of prefill and decode tokens, so both batch and sequence dimensions vary per step.
+Find more details [here](https://github.com/torch-spyre/spyre-inference)
 - **Foundation Model Stack (FMS).** FMS is a collection of PyTorch-native components for development, inference, training, and tuning of foundation models.
 It provides reimplementations of model families (LLaMA, GPT-BigCode, RoBERTa, and others via `fms-extras`) that are designed to compile cleanly with `torch.compile` and to integrate with downstream serving stacks such as TGIS.
 Dynamic shapes lets FMS-based inference paths compile once per `(min, max)` range instead of once per shape.
+Find more details [here](https://github.com/foundation-model-stack/foundation-model-stack)

 Other inference servers implementing Dynamic batching ( such as Triton Inference Server ) aggregate concurrent client requests into variable batch sizes per dispatch.
 Dynamic shapes lets the same compiled binary serve every aggregated batch size within the declared bucket.